eliorabaev/Keeper-App/README.md

 # Keeper App

-A simple note-taking app built with React.
+A simple, yet powerful, note-taking application built with React.
+Effortlessly add and delete notes with a sleek and intuitive UI.
+Perfect for staying organized and keeping track of your ideas.

 ## Table of Contents
 - [Installation](#installation)